hash1559/assessment/readme.md

 We use Redis to store timestamps - when was data regarding a particular location last synced with the data store.

-The api intelligently fetches the data from the database if it's present or synced within the 10 minute timeframe.
+The app intelligently fetches the data from the database if it's present or synced within the 10 minute timeframe.
 Otherwise the location data is synced from the public APIs.

 There could be a number of improvements that can be made on this base solution.
 Like at the moment whenever a location's data is synced with our data store, we basically add a new record.
 An upsert statement can make sure we don't have duplicate records for a particular location.